Hjaltesorgenfrei/Vulkanologi/README.md

     - Also some way to only delete part of it probably.
       - Malloc, Alloc style.
     - <https://stackoverflow.com/questions/62182124/most-generally-correct-way-of-updating-a-vertex-buffer-in-vulkan>
+  - Another way to do this for just the splines would be to index in a buffer of transforms instead of using the push constant.
+    - This would mean that the interpolation happens on the GPU and only the transforms need to uploaded.
 - [ ] Add some better ambient light <https://learnopengl.com/Lighting/Basic-Lighting>
-- [ ] Make groups for collision so that sensor cant collide with the world.
+- [ ] A way to decide what a Sensor is allowed to collide with, maybe by it's tag.
+  - Also maybe adding a function that is executed upon collision would be nice.
+  - The Jolt api for start collision and stop is a bit wonk due to sleep.
-- [ ] Add to the systems that they may write to other registers without getting them as parameters.
+- [x] Add to the systems that they may write to other registers without getting them as parameters.
+  - Can be done with `Others<>`
 - [x] Figure out why ray cast vehicle glitches through the ground.
   - Was due to the wheel ray cast origin not being inside the collision shape.
 - [ ] Make a collision editor and a serialization system for collision shapes.